mylabpcb/myCPU/pages/en/mycpu/introduction.md

 <figure class="center">
     <img src="{{ site.baseurl }}/img/mycpu/mycpu_hard_layers_crop_min.png" alt="myCPU hardware layers" title="myCPU hardware layers" width="80%">
-    <figcaption>myCPU hardware layers example 3D view</figcaption>
+    <figcaption>myCPU 3D view sample of hardware layers</figcaption>
 </figure>

-The main BUS layer, allow to upgrade the features of the myCPU to a new release, simply by changing the old modules by the new ones, without the need to replace the main BUS module structure.
+The main BUS layer, allows upgrade the features of the myCPU to a new release, simply by changing the old modules by the new ones, without the need to replace the main BUS module structure.
 {: style="text-align: justify"}

-The module layer allows to design logic devices independently, break complex logic devices in small modular pieces as individual modules, and use the main BUS layer to create connection between them or also create connections between modules using direct flat wires.
+The module layer allows design logic devices independently, break complex logic devices in small modular pieces as individual modules, and use the main BUS layer to create connection between them or also create connections between modules using direct flat wires.
 {: style="text-align: justify"}

 The display layer also let you to design your own display modules.
 The myCPU has two built-in displays modules: A 4-digit decimal number display and a 8-bit LED binary display.
 A 16-bit LED binary display is planned in next releases.